-We’ve already discussed the difficulty of approaching your management with critical feedback (see Speaking Truth to Power, Parts I, II, III, and IV) even if you’re full of compassion for their difficult situation and have chosen the most propitious time, place, and circumstances possible.
+In recent posts, we’ve discussed the difficulty of approaching your management with critical feedback even if you’re full of compassion for their difficult situation and have chosen the most propitious time, place, and circumstances possible.

 But sometimes the situation is such that everyone else has stepped back a pace and, suddenly, there you are, forced to step forward and speak out.

-It’s hard to choose the best opening to “wake someone up” to a reality that they appear not to recognize or alert them to specifics that aren’t terrible but could definitely be improved — if only they were willing to learn some new facts or accept some advice that might not be what they expect.
+It’s hard to choose the best approach to “wake someone up” to a reality that they appear not to recognize or alert them to specifics that aren’t terrible but could definitely be improved — if only they were willing to learn some new facts or accept some advice that might not be what they expect.
 And the “right way” is so amazingly individual — and bloody complicated.
 No wonder so many people hate dealing with anyone who has any kind of authority, power, or control over them!
-So here are some suggestions about approach and positioning:

 - This can’t be about you!
 No matter what you’ve heard about making “I” statements and talking about what is important to you, this is probably not the time or place to focus on yourself.
 With many supervisors, managers, and even senior executives, once you talk about how you feel and what you want, their perception of your self-interest will cause a switch to flip in their heads.
 They won’t be listening by the time you get around to explaining why your point of view makes sense or why your recommendation will actually work better.